edunham/site/drafts/habitrpg.rst

 Gamifying Adulthood with HabitRPG
 =================================

-After creating an account and abandoning it some time before August 2014 (since I have points for owning an account during a `boss quest`_ at that time), I have returned to `HabitRPG`_.
+After creating an account and abandoning it some time before December 2013 (since I have never yet subscribed and yet had a `Trapper Santa`_ scroll in my inventory), I have returned to `HabitRPG`_.
 Here's a quick examination of why I think I left and then came back.

 .. more::